Rounge-lab/GENOMICON-Seq/README.md

 ├── config_ampliseq.yml
 ├── config_wes.yml
 ├── Snakefile_ampliseq
-└──Snakefile_wes
+└── Snakefile_wes
 ```

+Playset is ment for testing purposes only!
+For amplicon sequencing simulation, human papillomavirus (HPV) type 16 will be used as an example.
+The necessary files will be in the `input_data_ampliseq`.
+The downloaded `config_ampliseq.yml` is set up for a test run.

+For WES simulation, chromosome 1 sequence will be used as an example.
+The necessary files will be in the `input_data_wes`.
+The downloaded `config_wes.yml` is set up for a test run.

+The scripts necessary for running the simulations are integrated into the container.

+In addition, during the simulation run, SQL-databases for each sequence in fasta file will be made.
+While for small genomes (several Mb) the generation time will not take long, for WES simulation on a whole human genome, generation time might take several hours.
+The premade SQL-databse for each hg38 chromosome is available for downloading here:

+LINK

+We also reccomend downloading the premade human genome (hg38) fasta file where chromosome headers correspond to the SQL-database names here:

+LINK

 ## Quick start

-As the simulation would require some substantial computational power (we will cover that later), a playset will be used to test if everything is functional and as an example throughout this manual.
-The genome for amplicon sequencing simulation is the human papillomavirus (HPV) type 16 genome, 7906bp.
+As the simulation would require some substantial computational power (we will cover that later), a playset will be used to test run.
+The genome for amplicon sequencing simulation is the double-stranded DNA human HPV16 genome, 7906bp.
 The parameters in the confing_ampliseq.yml are specified for testing purposes, each parameter will be explained in the next chapter.
 To run the simulation, run the following command from the main folder where the Snakemake_ampliseq and config_ampliseq.yml are:

 ```
 docker run -it -v $(pwd):/usr/src/app/pipeline -w /usr/src/app/pipeline mimsto86/genomicon-seq:v1.0 snakemake -j 1 -p -s ./Snakefile_ampliseq --configfile ./config_ampliseq.yml